SKITSC/recall/README.md

 * Simple and responsive web interface
 * 100% customizable (check out /public/scss/themes.scss)
-* Downloads and store the .mp3 files directly on your system
+* Automatically downloads and store .mp3 files directly on your system
 * Can search by number and listen to calls directly on the web interface

 ## Requirements